Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: CoT Classification Details

 \subsection{LLM Classification Consistency}

-To measure the classification consistency of GPT-5-mini, we randomly sample 200 input-output pairs from the classification results in \S~\ref{sec:results-cot-classification} and classify them again following the same method.
-We call the original classification "Run 1" and this re-sampled classification "Run 2."
+To measure the classification consistency of the Judge, we randomly sample 200 input-output pairs from the classification results in \S~\ref{sec:results-cot-classification} and classify them again following the same method.
+We call the original classification ``Run 1'' and this re-sampled classification ``Run 2.''
 In Table~\ref{tab:classification-consistency-2} we compare the results for classifying false premises (whether the stated reasoning contains any false premises) between Runs 1 and 2, and in Table~\ref{tab:classification-consistency-3} we compare the results for classifying entailment (if the conclusion follows the stated premises) between Runs 1 and 2.
 In Table~\ref{tab:classification-consistency-1} we present the final CoT classification results as computed from the two response fields according to the framework described in Table~\ref{tab:reasoning-framework}.

 Although we do not show rates of sound reasoning in Figures~\ref{fig:cot-classification}, \ref{fig:cot-classification-yes} or \ref{fig:cot-classification-no} (we normalize over rates of non-entailment, confabulation, and hallucination), we see here that a small percentage of CoTs are classified as sound ($2.5\%$ in Run 1 and $1.0\%$ in Run 2).
-That is, on rare occasions, GPT-5-mini mistakenly classifies incorrect reasoning as correct.
+That is, on rare occasions, the Judge mistakenly classifies incorrect reasoning as correct.

 We calculate consistency as the fraction of classifications in Run 1 that are the same in Run 2.
 We calculate the consistency over all classifications, the consistency for each classification label (conditioning on the label in Run 2), and the consistency for each response field (false premises and entailed conclusion).
 We present the results in Table~\ref{tab:consistency}.